sunbeam-kkt/AirSOAR/README.md

 ### 1. Privileged Assistance Internalization

 During training, the agent has access to privileged assistance signals, such as correction hints, recovery labels, or teacher trajectories.
-PACE uses these signals only as supervision and distills them into an internal assistance state.
+AirSOAR uses these signals only as supervision and distills them into an internal assistance state.

 At test time, the agent does not receive any external help.
 The learned internal state supports recovery-critical decision making.

 ### 2. Counterfactual Route Validation

 UAV navigation in city-scale environments often contains visually similar landmarks and ambiguous route choices.
-PACE introduces counterfactual validation to compare the intended route with plausible alternatives.
+AirSOAR introduces counterfactual validation to compare the intended route with plausible alternatives.

 This module encourages the agent to answer not only “where should I go?” but also “why should I not choose another similar route?”

 ### 3. Affordance-aware Executable Planning

-After route validation, PACE grounds the decision into UAV-executable motion.
+After route validation, AirSOAR grounds the decision into UAV-executable motion.
 The planner considers local feasibility, collision risk, visibility, and information gain to generate stable short-horizon trajectories.

 ---